 - Who is stressed and worried?

-The chickenpox virus does not leave the body after it has been contracted.
-The virus stays instead in the dorsal root ganglion of your spinal nerve root.
-The great majority of humans remain oblivious to the virus’s existence.
-It is not always clear why the virus starts to act up again, but it usually happens when there is a lot of stress.
+The chickenpox virus does not leave the body after infection.
+Instead, the virus lodges in the dorsal ganglia in the roots of the spinal nerves.
+The vast majority of people are unaware of the virus’ existence.
+It’s not always clear why the virus reacts again, but it usually happens during times of stress.

 Symptoms of Herpes Shingles